chembl/FPSim2/README.md

 # FPSim2: Simple package for fast molecular similarity searches

-This is not even a alpha version.
-Everything is changing and anything that can crash... will eventually do it.

 FPSim2 is designed to run fast compound similarity searches and to be easily integrated with any Python web framework in order to expose similarity services.

 ## Installation

-    python setup.py install

-Planning to include it in a conda repo.
+Use a conda environment to install it:

+    conda install -c efelix fpsim2

 ### Requirements

 FPSim2 is heavily coupled to RDKit.
-As the easiest way to install it is using conda environments, the use of conda is highly recommended.

-* RDKit (install it via conda using rdkit or conda-forge channels)
+Install it via rdkit or conda-forge channels

 - conda install -c conda-forge rdkit
 - conda install -c rdkit rdkit
-* PyTables
-* Cython

 ## Usage